-To ensure a smooth startup and move into Kean Laboratories, it is important to keep open communications and for all parties to be aware of Kean policies and procedures and the needs of our Laboratories.
+To ensure a smooth startup and move into NJCSTM/ILSE Laboratories, it is important to keep open communications and for all parties to be aware of the policies of NJCSTM/ILSE and the needs of our Laboratories.
 Tenants will be expected to adhere to the contract and to the procedures outlined in this document.